scottiiiOnTheSide/chronology_API/Notes.md

 #### Project Notes & Planning
 -----------------------------------------------------------------------------------------

 ### 02. 15.
 2024

+@1605 Privatize and Delete funcs now working :D !
+			Collection's private button active state now dependant on isPrivate value

 @0515 it worked on the first try :D !!!
 			code written for all <ManageMacros > functions.
 			Rename func tested and works perfectly d(T- T) will test Delete later, and Privatize.

 To Do Next:
-	- have 'private' button class be dependant on collection.isPrivate
+	- have 'private' button class be dependant on collection.isPrivate ✅
-	- test to ensure Privatize and Delete funcs work
+	- test to ensure Privatize and Delete funcs work ✅
 	- !!! groupPages !!!